-From the site, the A565 leads to the A5036 Leeds St and then the A580 corridor gives the most convenient access to the primary radial route corridors in Liverpool.
+From the site, the A580 corridor gives the most convenient access to the primary radial route corridors in Liverpool.

-The A5047 Edge Lane for the M62 and areas to the east; the King Edward St corridor for destinations to the south; and the Great Howard St for access to Bootle and then the A59 to Southport, the M58 and areas to the north.
+The A5047 Edge Lane for the M62 and areas to the east; the Whitechapel corridor for destinations to the south; and the Byrom for access to Southport, the M58 and areas to the north.